 Some young workers, eager to make extra money, don’t complain about the long hours.
 Others may feel uncomfortable telling a boss they can’t stay late or cover a coworker’s shift.
 And more than a few are helping their families pay the bills.
 In Massachusetts households with less than $51,000 in annual income, working teens account for about 20 percent of their families’ earnings, according to the Massachusetts Budget and Policy Center.

-When Ilannysh Rodriguez started working at Chipotle at the age of 16, her mother was raising her and her younger brother and sister on her own in Dorchester — and was temporarily unemployed.
-Rodriguez was putting in about 25 hours a week at two jobs while attending Roxbury Prep High School and started giving her mother money to help pay the bills.
+One employee started working at Chipotle at the age of 16, when her mother was raising her and her younger brother and sister on her own in Dorchester — and was temporarily unemployed.
+The employee was putting in about 25 hours a week at two jobs while attending Roxbury Prep High School and started giving her mother money to help pay the bills.

-“I did it on my own," said Rodriguez, who is now a 19-year-old scholarship student at Brandeis University and no longer works at Chipotle.
+“I did it on my own,” said the employee, who is now a 19-year-old scholarship student at Brandeis University and no longer works at Chipotle.
 “I was old enough to recognize my family’s situation.”

-At times Rodriguez felt taken advantage of by her older, mostly male managers.
+At times shefelt taken advantage of by her older, mostly male managers.
 But she hesitated to say anything after seeing her co-workers’ hours cut when they spoke up.
 “Because I was a young teenage female,” she said, “they felt like they could take control of me.”